 claimed his first, highest-profile victim.
 Continue reading Earlham, The Grinch, & Sections “M” & “N”→

-witnessed the impact a liberal arts education rooted in Quaker values has on students.
+As a regular visitor to Guilford College, undoubtedly you havewitnessed the impact a liberal arts education rooted in Quaker values has on students.
 I think you would agree the world needs Guilford graduates more today than ever.
 That’s why we’re working overtime to make sure this important college not only survives but thrives for future generations.

 We grieve for our friends at Sweet Briar as they close their college.
 At Guilford, we are proactive.
 Recently, we took concrete steps to align our expenses with current and anticipated revenues.
 But that is only the first phase of a community-wide, multi-year effort that will include revenue-generating initiatives under new and inspired enrollment and marketing leadership.
 We have a powerful story to tell about student outcomes, and we will make a strong appeal to students and families who will benefit from a Guilford education and want to invest in it.

 Here’s how you and others can help: Spread the word to high school students and their families about the life-transforming, Quaker-based liberal arts education available at Guilford College.
 Let them know we are working to make Guilford as affordable as possible, and that the value of the investment a family makes in this College results not only in graduates who are critical thinkers but in ones who are prepared for immediate employment or graduate school.
 By the way, our job placement rate for graduates is 85% according to our latest survey against a national average of 58%.

 And for those who have both vision and means, support Guilford philanthropically.
 This, too, is a wise investment.
 If you believe in the value of Quaker education, support Guilford and schools like it.
 This is a way to ensure that this unique, valuable educational experience is available to students and their families for many years to come.